 Dan Pennock, Krankies – Keep it simple.
 I ran out of filters one day, so I poured the coffee grinds in a Mason jar and stirred it vigorously.
 That made all the grinds drop to the bottom, so I could pour it into a coffee cup.
 I’ve been making it this way for three years now.

 Who’s ready for a cup of coffee right NOW?
-Next time you visit Winston-Salem, be sure to check out these three coffee hot spots as well as other incredible local cafes throughout the city.
+Next time you visit Winston-Salem, be sure to check out these two coffee hot spots as well as other incredible local cafes throughout the city.